Sustainability

 - Monitor the status of items requiring improvement through annual sustainability procurement surveys.

-In conducting the sustainability procurement survey, we set the following KPIs to achieve our goal of “fair and good business relationships with suppliers”, and together we aim to address CSR-related issues, provide safe and reliable products and services to our customers, and conduct corporate activities that earn the trust of society.
+In conducting the sustainability procurement survey, we set the following KPIs to achieve our goal of “fair and good business relationships with suppliers”, and together we aim to address sustainability-related issues, provide safe and reliable products and services to our customers, and conduct corporate activities that earn the trust of society.

-KPI | Target | Target Year | Results | |
+| KPI | Target | Target Year | Results | |

-FY2020 | FY2021 | |||
+| FY2024 | FY2025 | |||

-Percentage of respondents who completed the sustainability procurement survey* | More than 90% | Fiscal 2020 and every year thereafter | 92% | 93% |
+| Number of respondents who completed the sustainability procurement survey | Coverage of at least 85% of total transaction value (More than 75 suppliers) | Every year | 81 | 80 |

-Supporting improvement activities for highrisk suppliers | 100% implementation | Fiscal 2021 and every year thereafter | - | 100% |
+| Supporting improvement activities for high risk suppliers | 100% implementation | Every year | 100% | 100% |

 - [Note]